-Welcome to the Section of Rheumatology at the University of Illinois at Chicago
+Welcome to the Division of Rheumatology at the University of Illinois at Chicago

 Rheumatology provides care for patients with the full spectrum of rheumatic and autoimmune diseases.
 These include arthritis and allied conditions and disorders of connective tissue.